What if...?: Thinking Counterfactual Keywords Helps to Mitigate Hallucination in Large Multi-modal Models: Qualitative Assessment

 \subsection{Additional Case Study}

 In our additional case study, we focus on providing further instances demonstrating the effectiveness of our approach, Counterfactual Inception, across various benchmarks.
-We evaluated our method on discriminative benchmarks such as POPE~\cite{li-etal-2023-evaluating} and MMVP~\cite{tong2024eyes}, generative benchmark LLaVA-Bench~\cite{liu2023visual}, and some real-world images from Open Images Dataset V7~\cite{rom2020open}.
+We evaluated our method on discriminative benchmarks such as POPE~\citep{li-etal-2023-evaluating} and MMVP~\citep{tong2024eyes}, generative benchmark MMHal-Bench~\citep{sun2024aligning}.

-As in~\cref{fig:8}, we illustrate qualitative results for POPE and MMVP datasets, both are discriminative benchmarks where models select answers from the options provided.
-The utilized models in this study are LLaVA-1.5-13B, Gemini, and GPT-4V.
-Through a comprehensive analysis, we compared the response from the plain model without Counterfactual Inception and the response from the model employing Counterfactual Inception.
-The findings demonstrate that Counterfactual Inception is effective across various aspects of hallucination mitigation including direction, relation, presence, quantity, text, etc.
+As in Fig.~\ref{fig:pope} and Fig.~\ref{fig:mmvp}, we illustrate qualitative results for POPE and MMVP datasets, both are discriminative benchmarks where models select answers from the multiple options provided.
+The utilized models used in this qualitative study are LLaVA-NeXT, InternVL 1.5, and GPT-4V, all of them are the most outperforming multi-modal models in open-source and close-source, respectively.
+Importantly, we highlight that after conditioning on the given plausible but misleading counterfactual keywords, the baselines demonstrate a better understanding of the true visual clues, enabling a broader contextual exploration that helps to mitigate hallucinatory responses.

-In~\cref{table:more_case_studies_llavabench}, we utilize LLaVA-Bench (In-the-Wild), which is a generative benchmark, to illustrate the effectiveness of Counterfactual Inception in mitigating descriptive hallucination and improving generative ability.
-The results reveal the original LLaVA-1.5-13B generates non-existent objects that are contextually plausible and misunderstands the object's orientation.
-Through Counterfactual Inception, it appears that models are less likely to produce ambiguous descriptions.
+In Fig.~\ref{fig:mmhal}, we visualize case studies of MMHal-Bench, which is a generative benchmark, to illustrate the effectiveness of Counterfactual Inception in mitigating descriptive hallucination and improving generative ability.
+The results reveal that the original baselines generate ambiguous or inconsistent responses not grounded on the visual contents, as if the model recognizes non-existent objects.
+These comprehensive case studies demonstrate that our approach not only enables LMMs to clearly understand the visual context but also significantly enhances their reliability in identifying and describing actual elements present in the visual content, thereby providing more reliable and contextually appropriate responses.

-Additionally, we assess our methodology using images from real-world settings and instantiate the results in~\cref{table:more_case_studies_wild}.
-The first example presents that the model confuses the snowboard to bike which is more harmonizable with the snow mountain in the background, and it fails to identify the action of the person.
-Counterfactual Inception makes the model pinpoint the exact object and action, thus mitigate the object hallucination as represented in the second example.
-The findings indicate that Counterfactual Inception is also effective in correcting hallucinatory content in unusual scenarios that appear in real-world images.